firavoyage/blogging/river.md

 > The Definition: It represents a middle ground between traditional software engineering and AI research.
 While Machine Learning (ML) Engineers might build or fine-tune the models, AI Engineers focus on agentic architectures, RAG (Retrieval-Augmented Generation), and tool integration.

 > Shawn Wang, widely known by his handle swyx, is a prominent developer, writer, and entrepreneur who is a leading voice in the "AI Engineer" movement.
 He transitioned from a high-level career in finance to software engineering and has since become a key influencer in the web development and AI communities.
+>
+> Self-Taught Roots: Taught himself to code using freeCodeCamp tutorials over two years (2016–2018) while working in finance.
+>
+> Fullstack Academy: Attended this competitive coding bootcamp in New York to formalize his engineering practices.
+>
+> Military Service (Age 18): In Singapore, he served in the Army, where he managed battalion logistics.
+This was his first encounter with data management, using Excel for monthly reports and forecasts.
+>
+> Technical Transition: At age 30, after burning out from a high-paying finance career (earning roughly $350k/year), he attended Fullstack Academy in New York in 2017 to formalize his coding skills after two years of self-teaching through freeCodeCamp.
+>
+> His transition from a quantitative trader to a software engineer was driven by a realization that he was already "writing software" via Excel, Python, and Haskell for trading, but lacked the formal practices to make his work—and life—significantly better.
+>
+> Singaporean Origins: His family is based in Singapore, where he was born and raised.
+His full Chinese name is Wang Yue Xian.
+>
+> View on Risk: His parents initially found his career pivot "crazy."
+When he quit a stable, high-paying finance job (earning $350k/year) to work for a developer he had only met on Twitter, they were highly skeptical of the move.
+>
+> Siblings: He has a younger sister whom he describes as "the most important person in the world" to him; she is a dentist in Singapore.

+---

+> When the "Attention Is All You Need" paper was released in June 2017, it was not immediately hailed by the masses as the "future of everything."
+Instead, it was viewed by the research community as a highly impressive but specialized breakthrough in machine translation.

+---

+> It is a common misunderstanding, but AES does not have a public key.

+---

+> In the world of Finite Fields (the "clock math" these curves use), division does not exist.
+> This is known as the Discrete Logarithm Problem.

+---

+> You’ve hit on the "Million Dollar Question" of cryptography.
+If you and I need a secret key to use AES, but we’ve never met, how do we agree on that key without a hacker overhead seeing it?
+>
+> The answer is Hybrid Encryption.
+We use the "slow" asymmetric math to trade a "fast" symmetric key.

+---

+> We don't actually "send" the AES key.
+We use an algorithm called Diffie-Hellman (based on that ECC math we discussed).
+>
+> The Result: Because of the way the math works (A*B = B*A), we both arrive at the exact same massive number.
+>
+> Speed: AES is roughly 1,000 to 10,000 times faster than RSA or ECC.
+>
+> Does it make sense now why Shor’s Algorithm (which breaks the Handshake) is such a big deal for the future of the internet?

+> what? you pub key multi my priv key = my pub key mult your priv key?
+>
+> Yes, that is the "magic" of Diffie-Hellman (DH).
+It works because of a specific rule from middle school algebra: (g^a)^b = g^(ab) = (g^b)^a
+>
+> A hacker watching the exchange sees g, p, A (g^a), and B (g^b).
+To get our shared secret, they would need to figure out what a or b are.
+In modular math, finding the exponent a when you only know g^a is called the Discrete Logarithm Problem, and for very large numbers, it is mathematically "impossible" to solve in a reasonable amount of time.

+---

+> Unpredicted results: Before these experiments, few believed that unsupervised pre-training (just reading text without labels) would "blow away" human-curated benchmarks.
+The discovery that scaling compute and data led to qualitatively better systems—rather than just slightly more accurate ones—was a major surprise.
+>
+> The "Black Box" surprise: Even as late as 2023, many experts confidently claimed LLMs would never handle novel coding or complex math.
+>
+> The realization: These capabilities only appeared after the models reached a certain "size" (parameter count), which was impossible to predict theoretically before the SOTA models were actually built and tested.
+>
+> Theoretically, the architecture was viewed as highly experimental and even "heretical" when first introduced.
+While the math suggested potential, the prevailing wisdom at the time strongly favored architectures that "mimicked" how humans read—one word at a time in order—rather than a system that looked at everything at once.

+> Parallelization: Unlike RNNs, Transformers could process all words in a sequence simultaneously.
+This made them theoretically a "much better fit" for modern GPUs.
+>
+> The Counter-Voice: The authors theorized that positional encodings could replace the need for sequential processing, but many remained unconvinced until seeing the massive scale of later models.

+> While it feels like we read one word at a time, humans are actually parallel processors who take in multiple words or word-parts at once, making us more similar to transformers than you might think.

+---

+> Gemini learns from your past chats to understand more about you.
+Coming soon to Live.

+?

+---

+> Yes, Minecraft Redstone is considered Turing complete.

+---

+> Yes, when you push or clone, it will only cost about 1,000 lines of data transfer and storage.
+>
+> Even if you never manually run git gc, Git automatically triggers its compression engine during network operations:

+---

+> Yes, Codeforces submission pages are notoriously unstable during and immediately after contests.
+Users frequently report encountering 500 Internal Server Errors or "Oops!" pages when trying to view code submissions during these peak periods.

+---

+> Yes, a website owner can request removal simply because they no longer want their content to be publicly available.
+The Internet Archive generally respects the wishes of authors and publishers who do not want their materials included in the collection.

+men.ci

+> Archive.today: It ignores robots.txt entirely and is notoriously difficult for site owners to remove content from.
+This makes it a preferred tool for activists and those fighting "memory-holing".

+---

+有时候自己的人生没有很精彩的.

+看人们的 blog 会很有实感呢.

+---

+> Wanna grow hair but still coding!

+> 是想长头发但是还在敲代码的hsn!

+(she loves py? though neither py or cpp feels good. no pl feels good in general.)

+---

+HSN8086

+2025ICPC南昌邀请赛游记

+> 这是算竞生涯第一个铜牌, 希望这只是个开始.

+---

+i will start my own era which makes menci and yutota outdated, innei and rizumu philistine, and acbox and chyk irrelevant.

 ---